rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to find the length of longest increasing subsequence.
 Refer to Day37/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
 Refer to Day37/Problem 2.pdf for detailed information.

+## Day 38
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to convert the sorted array into binary search tree.
+Refer to Day38/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find the degree of an array.
+Refer to Day38/Problem 2.pdf for detailed information.